Malyapatel17/Fake_news_classifier_LSTM/README.md

 1. Clone the repository and install Python dependencies (see `requirements.txt`).
 2. Download dataset CSV files (`Fake.csv`, `True.csv`) from Kaggle and place in the working directory.
-3. Run the provided Jupyter notebook: `FakeNewsClassifierUsingLSTM_Final_Copy.ipynb`.
+3. Run the provided Jupyter notebook: `FakeNewsClassifierUsingLSTM_Final.ipynb`.